keen/keen-cli/README.md

-  keen average               # Alias for queries:run -a average keen count                 # Alias for queries:run -a count keen count-unique          # Alias for queries:run -a count_unique keen events:add            # Add one or more events and print the result keen extraction            # Alias for queries:run -a extraction keen help [COMMAND]        # Describe available commands or one specific command
+  keen average               # Alias for queries:run -a average keen count                 # Alias for queries:run -a count keen count-unique          # Alias for queries:run -a count_unique keen docs                  # Open the full Keen IO documentation in a browser keen events:add            # Add one or more events and print the result keen extraction            # Alias for queries:run -a extraction keen help [COMMAND]        # Describe available commands or one specific command